 Email CTA

 In this example, Visiture, added animation to catch a subscriber’s eye, while also using reinforcing copy to draw attention back to the main value proposition of the email.
-The goal of this email is to drive the subscriber back to their website and at the same time educating them about what makes Park Seed’s product great.
+The goal of this email is to drive the subscriber back to their website and at the same time educate them about what makes Park Seed’s product great.

 Emails aren’t limited to just one CTA, either.
 There can be several within a single email depending on the purpose of the campaign and where you’re trying to drive traffic.

 For abandoned cart email flows, it would make sense to have one large CTA directing the subscriber back to either a cart or checkout page.
 For win-back campaigns, there may be several CTAs, trying to entice a click-through to several new products or collections.
-If you’re looking to clean up your email database, you may send an email asking if they want to continue being a subscriber, offering two CTAs: one to opt-out and one to change their email preferences.
+If you’re looking to clean up your email database, you may send an email asking if they want to continue being a subscriber, offering two CTAs: one to opt out and one to change their email preferences.

 Eventige